 - The owner of an ABLE account must be the beneficiary of the account (the disabled individual).
 A designated beneficiary can have only one ABLE account at a time, and must have been disabled before his or her 26th birthday.

-- Contributions in a total amount up to the annual gift tax exclusion amount, currently $16,000 (in 2022), can be made to an ABLE account on an annual basis, and distributions are tax-free if used to pay for qualifying disability expenses.
+- Contributions in a total amount up to the annual gift tax exclusion amount, currently $17,000 (as of 2023), can be made to an ABLE account on an annual basis, and distributions are tax-free if used to pay for qualifying disability expenses.

 - Earnings accumulate tax-deferred in the ABLE account.
 Earnings are tax-free if withdrawn for qualified disability expenses.

 The Utah State Legislature passed the ABLE Act in 2015 (effective May 12, 2015).
 The Utah Department of Workforce Services (DWS)—not Utah Educational Savings Plan—administers the Utah ABLE program.

 The Texas Legislature passed the ABLE Act in 2015 (effective June 19, 2015).
 The Prepaid Higher Education Tuition Board administers the Texas ABLE program.

 Bottom Line for Plaintiffs